-If we look at actual spectrum occupancy in Europe (measured in power spectral density) we see that signal dynamic range in spectra easily reaches more than 80 dB above natural noise levels [3].
-If we don't want to deal with receiver saturation or poor sensitivity we need a receiver and digitalization unit which has comparable dynamical range of with received signals.
-This imply use of least 14 bit ADC without any spare of range.
-But 16 bit range should be optimal as we have spare range for strongest RF signals.
+If we look at the actual spectrum occupancy in Europe (measured in the power spectral density), we see that the signal dynamic range in spectra easily reaches more than 80 dB above natural noise levels [3].
+If we do not want to deal with the receiver saturation or the poor sensitivity, we need a receiver and digitization unit which has a comparable dynamical range with received signals.
+This implies the use of 14 bit ADC at least without any spare of range.
+However, the 16 bit range should be optimal as we have spare range for the strongest RF signals.
 Two bytes sample range has in addition a good efficiency in use standard power of 2 data types length.
-We lock for use 16 bit digital range as optimal for our design.
+We selected the 16 bit digital range as the optimal one for our design.